portsoc/hangman-in-branches/README.md

 }
 ```

-Using CSS variables makes it easy to change the colour palette of our website to make a dark theme.
+Using CSS variables makes it easy to change the colours of our website to make a dark theme.
-A simple [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) is now enough to redefine the colour palette of our website.
+We can now do this using a simple [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) which redefines the colour palette.

 ```css
 @media (prefers-color-scheme: dark) {